gustavogsena/gustavogsena/README.md

 <br>

 Hello there, I'm Gustavo Sena, a full stack web developer.
-I started a career transition in 2019 from marine mechanical engineer to developer, so I could explore more my logical and problem solving skills.
+I started a career transition in 2019 from marine engineer to developer, so I could explore more my logical and problem solving skills.

 <br>